 Charming Vila de Gràcia begins just as Passeig de Gràcia’s designer shopping frenzy ends.
-Within moments of crossing Avinguda Diagonal, the tourists melt away, your pace slows down and you are quickly surrounded by Gràcia’s old world charm.
+Within moments of crossing Avinguda Diagonal, the tourists melt away, your pace slows down and you are quickly surrounded by Gràcia’s old-world charm.
 The narrow streets are lined with eclectic shops and cozy Plaças that are filled with locals and fellow travelers who are looking for a more authentic Barcelona experience.
 This vibrant Catalan neighborhood offers so much that once you are here, you will find yourself spending hours exploring and will never want to leave.
-From vegan cupcakes to hair salons that color with organic plants;
+From vegan cupcakes to hair salons that color with organic plants,

-Väcka is Swedish for awakening and their delicious all vegan menu will certainly awaken your sense of enjoyment and raise your awareness of delicious cruelty-free ingredients.
+Väcka is Swedish for awakening and their delicious all-vegan menu will certainly awaken your sense of enjoyment and raise your awareness of delicious cruelty-free ingredients.
 Väcka also offers cooking workshops that share their ethical and sustainable vision for food.
 They now make vegan artisanal cheeses on-site using the ancient techniques of fermentation and aging.

 *My favorite dish is their savory waffle with walnut meat!

 This hair salon quite frankly is a dream come true for women like me who love to color our hair but are sensitive to the chemical compounds used in traditional dyes and bleaches.
-And though more and more hair colorants and styling products are becoming “cleaner” and are vegan-friendly; this is the first salon, in the world, that I have found that uses 100% natural pigments like henna, ghassoul clay, turmeric, indigo and essential oils to offer a healthy and relaxing experience.
+And though more and more hair colorants and styling products are becoming “cleaner” and are vegan-friendly; this is the first salon, in the world, that I have found that uses 100% natural pigments like henna, ghassoul clay, turmeric, indigo, and essential oils to offer a healthy and relaxing experience.
 If you are tired of your scalp itching or burning to get that perfect shade, now may be the time to give vegetable dyes a try.

 Handmade from the heart, La Besnéta was the first 100% vegan pastry shop to open in Barcelona.
-Founders Daniela & Albert have merged classical Argentinian pastry recipes passed down through 3 generations with unique Catalan flavors.
+Founders Daniela & Albert have merged traditional Argentinian pastry recipes passed down through 3 generations with unique Catalan flavors.
 And then adapted all of the recipes to reflect their vegan lifestyle.
 Using fresh and local ingredients, the menu includes cakes, cupcakes, muffins, cookies, and cheesecake.

 *My favorites include their decadent double chocolate cupcake & carrot cake slice.